The Unaware Atelier Master: Atelier members

 A handsome twenty-year-old man who is installed by Lieselotte as the Atelier's figurehead Master.
 However, he does not actually exist; he is in reality a corporeal illusion conjured by Lieselotte's magic short sword "Butterfly".
 His physical appearance is based on what Lieselotte imagines Kurt will look like at age twenty.
-The only ones who know he is an illusion are Lieselotte, Yulicia and Mimico; naturally, Kurt himself has no idea and believes Rikuto to be a real person.
+The only ones who know he is an illusion are Lieselotte, Yulicia and Mimico; naturally, Kurt himself has no idea and presumes Rikuto to be a real person.
+Rikuto is abandoned after Liselotte tells Kurt the entire truth about his role as Atelier Master.